Employment

 - Perform other duties as necessary to better the program as assigned by the Director of Athletics.

-- Strong knowledge of team sport (specific), its operations and equipment
+- Strong knowledge of lacrosse, its operations, and equipment.

 Education and Experience: